Retiring chemistry professor Villa Mitchell said she will miss many things about Lipscomb. But the commute will not be one of them.

 The clinic offers spay and neuter services for cats and dogs as well as vaccinations and has a couple of designated surgery days each week.

-Their target goal is around 50 surgeries a week, in order to encourage foundations to give the clinic grant money.
+Its target is around 50 surgeries a week, in order to encourage foundations to give the clinic grant money.
 This grant money is important to the clinic, which uses the grants to help encourage families who would otherwise be unable to afford to bring in their cats and dogs to get fixed, to take them in.

 Because of the grant money, the clinic is able to offer surgeries for a $20-$25 copay.